Auriel-Wish/Networks_Final/README.md

    - The proxy pretends to be the server requested by the client by dynamically generating SSL certificates.
 To achieve this:
      - The proxy acts as a certificate authority.
      - It generates and signs server-specific certificates on the fly.
-     - These certificates are trusted by test clients (e.g., `curl` and Firefox) after being added to the Mac system.
+     - These certificates are trusted by test clients (e.g., `curl` and Firefox) after being added to the Mac system or browser's trusted certificates.

 2. **Handling Client Requests**:
    - Upon receiving an HTTP CONNECT request, the proxy establishes a connection with the target server and relays data bidirectionally between the client and server.